BurnPass/burnpass-backend/README.md

 ### Decoding a barcode from production (i.e. a DCC in the wild)

-run working_test.sh with zbarimg installed and an image of a QR code to test
+run working_test_verify.sh with zbarimg installed and an image of a QR code to test

 The first will check against the Dutch copy of the eHealth trustlist; the second version, with the -i, will not check the actual signature.
 The typical output will look like: